ianmackenzie/elm-geometry/README.md

 ## What is it?

-This package is intended for use in 2D/3D geometry software such as computer aided design apps, simulations and games.
-It consists of a set of modules for creating, manipulating and querying geometry in an expressive, flexible and readable way.
+An [Elm](http://elm-lang.org) package for working with 2D and 3D geometry, for use when developing software such as computer aided design apps, simulations and games.
+Instead of writing your own 3D point/vector types and transformation functions, give `opensolid/geometry` a try!
 A wide variety of geometric data types are supported:

   - `Point2d`, `Point3d`